haojie87/MigSwinUNet/README.md

 ------

-MigSwinUNet is the code implementation for the paper *"**Analysis of Meandering River Migration Modes Using Remote Sensing Semantic Segmentation**"*.
+MigSwinUNet is the code implementation for the paper *"**Analysis of Meandering River Migration patterns Using Remote Sensing Semantic Segmentation**"*.

 ------